-- b) Ratio of effective production to University fiscal input to the program. - c) Comparison of cost of the program to the revenue generated by the program, including tuition, grants, contracts, gifts, endowments, etc. - d) The University's investment in a program's facilities that can not be redirected easily. - e) Possible economies available with a merger of programs that are similar in goals, orientation, clientele, etc. - f) Possibility of shifting fiscal support of a program, for example to external grants or contracts, or from endowment earnings. - g) Effect of the proposed reconfiguration on the University's image and support by the public. - 7.
-The recommendations from the Reconfiguration Committee will be presented to the University Senate concurrently with their presentation to the President. - 8.
-Hiring of new faculty or staff during a Financial Crisis will be limited to extraordinary circumstances (for example, replacing a recently deceased employee) where an existing program would be otherwise seriously affected. - 9.
+- Within 14 calendar days of the announcement by the Provost and Senior Vice President for Academic and Student Affairs, any faculty, staff, or student within the program may present a written petition to the Reconfiguration Committee asking it to reconsider a decision to eliminate a program.
+Such reconsideration must be based on a failure of the committees to follow established procedures, or on new information which could not have been available to the Program Review Committee.
+The Reconfiguration Committee will consider all appeals expeditiously, and will reply in writing to the petitioner. - 9.
+Recommendations from the Reconfiguration Committee will be presented to the University Senate concurrently with their presentation to the President. - 10.
+Hiring of new faculty or staff during a state of Financial Stress will be limited to extraordinary circumstances (for example, replacing a recently deceased employee) where an existing program would be otherwise seriously affected. - 11.
 In the event the President approves reconfiguration of a program, the dean or director of the program will implement the reconfiguration plan and will notify in writing each faculty and staff member of the program immediately.
-Students in the program will be given public notice.
-The President of the University Senate will similarly notify and inform the Senate. - 10.
+Students in reconfigured academic programs will be given public notice.
+The President of the University Senate will similarly notify and inform the Senate. - 12.
 These following procedures will apply when approved program reconfiguration involves the loss of faculty or staff positions: - a.
 Prompt and explicit notice to affected personnel. - b.
 The mechanisms in place for separation or laying-off of personnel will be followed.
 Such mechanisms include, for example, established university procedures or collective bargaining agreements. - c.
-For faculty and/or other non-union employees who are removed, special provision will be made including, but not limited to the following: - 1) Every effort will be made to provide suitable placement elsewhere in the University.

-Preferential rehiring of removed persons to fill any vacancy for which they are qualified within the University, for a period of at least three years after their removal.
+For faculty and/or other non-union employees who are removed, special provision will be made including, but not limited to the following: - Every effort will be made to provide suitable placement elsewhere in the University. - Preferential rehiring of removed persons to fill any vacancy for which they are qualified within the University, for a period of at least three years after their removal. - a)